 Teenage drug use, once assumed to be a temporary aberration borne of a particular time and place, has settled in as one of society’s chronic ills—one that waxes and wanes over time.
-For 35 years, the Institute for Social Research (ISR) has tracked those ups and downs in an annual government-sponsored survey, Monitoring the Future, considered the gold standard in social science circles.
-Presiding over the study—and sometimes playing the unpopular role of bad news messenger—is Lloyd Johnston, the distinguished senior research scientist and research professor who has, through a combination of resolve and diplomacy, managed to keep Monitoring the Future on track and funded through six administrations.
+For 40 years, the Institute for Social Research (ISR) has tracked those ups and downs in an annual government-sponsored survey, Monitoring the Future, considered the gold standard in social science circles.
+Presiding over the study—and sometimes playing the unpopular role of bad news messenger—is Lloyd Johnston, the distinguished senior research scientist and Angus Campbell Collegiate Research Professor who has, through a combination of resolve and diplomacy, managed to keep Monitoring the Future on track and funded through six administrations.

 Each year’s results, released in December, are tensely awaited by the administration.
 When the news is especially good, the president may even announce the results personally.
 When the news is bad, minimal publicity and damage control are the order of the day.
 Johnston understands that reality.
 “I try not to embarrass the sitting administration,” he says.
 On the other hand, he adds, “we’re not a government agency.”
 The figures are what they are, they’re public—and Johnston has always been comfortable talking truth to power.